Fire Safety and Regulations

 If You Have Physical Limitations or Disabilities:

-- Be sure the Director of Disability Services and Campus Safety are aware of your limitations.
+- Ensure the Director of Disability and Access and the Executive Director of Campus Safety and Emergency Preparedness are aware of your limitations.

 - The staff will notify the fire department of residents with disabilities to help them find you.

 - Look for “areas of refuge,” like stair enclosures or the other side of corridor fire doors.
 Most elevators are designed to stop operating when the alarm is sounding and are not safe during fires.
 Sometimes it may be safer to stay in your room.

 Fire Sprinkler Information (for Residence Halls and throughout campus)

 - Besides prevention, fire sprinkler systems are the most effective way to avoid property loss, injuries, and fatalities that result from fires.

 - Studies have shown that 90-95% of all fires are extinguished or controlled by sprinkler systems in structures equipped with them.